-How small are most small businesses in Canada?
+How small are most small businesses in Canada nowadays?

-It is absolutely never in vain to cover your small business venture regardless of how optimistic you are.
-We never intend for accidents nor damages and the best thing is to always be prepared with a safe landing in such occurrences.
+Cover your small business venture regardless of how optimistic you are about you incurring any incidents.
+We never intend for accidents nor damages, and the best thing is always to be prepared with a safe landing coverage.

 There are limitless advantages that a small business accrues by having Business Owners Policy (BOP) insurance cover.
 They include:

-Lastly, no business owner wishes to lose custody of their business firm after pouring their lives to it.
+- Lastly, no business owner wishes to lose custody of their business firm after pouring their lives into it.
 The individual will seek to secure their company as the pride possession that it is.
-In the event your company is sued in court due to say, a client involved in an accident while walking through your store or heavy products falling on them and injuring their bodies, the company can be sued.
+In the event your company is sued in court due to, say, workers causing damages to others property while operating machines in your firm or heavy products falling on a client and injuring them, the company can be sued.
 These processes can get ugly and very costly to solve.
 Having a BOP cover on such incidents guarantees that you still get to keep your small business.

-through explosions.
+covers small business owners in the case where the heater they provide to clients to be faulty or cause injury to them through faulty functioning .
 The clients can lawfully sue the small business for jeopardizing their wellness due to the products they manufacture and sell.

--Also covered under BOP, Business Interruption insurance works to compensates your small business earnings that are lost when the small business operations are involuntarily instructed to stop when they should be in progress.
+also compensates your small business earnings lost when the small business operations are involuntarily instructed to stop when they should be in progress.
 For example, a disease outbreak where the business is located or flooding and other natural disasters.